ialbert/genescape-central/README.md

 2. a minimum number of genes that carry that function shown in the **count** column
 3. the GO subtree shown in the **root** column

-Note the options available in the interface.
+All the above options may be applied in the user interface.

-![GeneScape bar][iface2]

-All filters are applied during the annotation step and will filter the GO terms derived from the gene list.
+Filters are applied during the annotation step and will filter the GO terms derived from the gene list.

 ## Command line usage